 Department of Psychology

-Western Psychological Association in Portland, Oregon saw numerous presentations from faculty and students.
-The second annual Fresno State Party at the WPA was a rousing success.
+Western Psychological Association 2016 in Long Beach,CA saw numerous presentations from faculty and students.
+The fourth annual Fresno State Party at the WPA was a rousing success.